What Are The Worst Menopause Symptoms?

 Knowing other people are dealing with similar things can really, really help.

-Even though everyone’s experience and exact symptoms are unique, never feel you have to suffer alone and in silence.
+Even though everyone’s experience and exact symptoms are unique, never feel you have to suffer alone or in silence.

 With that in mind, here’s some of what you might experience.